 The cost of all labworks at our Carlsbad facility and when you return to your local area, cytological monitoring, clinical consultations, treatment, blood draws, gonadotropins, IVF treatment and planning, and pre- and post-treatment lab analysis of hormone and blood-based biomarkers of health and aging-related conditions.

 All ultrasounds will be provided free of charge, and are not represented in the cost of treatment.
-While rare, any additional ovarian rejuvenation treatments needed will also be provided at no-cost.
+While rare, any additional ovarian rejuvenation treatments needed will be provided at-cost.

 24/7 on-demand support from our clinical research team is also provided as a free service to all patients, in order to minimize any stress while waiting for lab reports and menstration to resume.